The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Analysis of Human Gene Expression Data

-We analyze the expression of 100 genes in 60 unrelated individuals of Northern and Western European ancestry from Utah (CEU).
-A description of the data set can be found in \citet{bhadra2013joint}.
-For this analysis, we assume that the gene expressions of the individuals in this data set are identically distributed with a multivariate normal distribution.
-We analyze centered gene expressions using graphical horseshoe, graphical lasso with penalized diagonal elements, graphical SCAD, and Bayesian graphical lasso.
-Tuning parameters in graphical lasso and graphical SCAD are selected by five--fold cross validation, using log likelihood.
-For graphical lasso and graphical SCAD, the existence of association between a pair of genes in terms of expression is determined by whether the corresponding element in the precision matrix is estimated to be zero.
-For the graphical horseshoe and Bayesian graphical lasso, we used whether zero is included in the $50\%$ posterior credible interval.
 The inferred graph by graphical horseshoe, graphical lasso and Bayesian graphical lasso are shown in Figure~\ref{fig:geneexp}.
 The graphical horseshoe estimate has 83 vertices and 109 edges.
 The inferred graph has 100 vertices and 1135 edges by graphical lasso estimate, and 100 vertices and 976 edges by Bayesian graphical lasso estimate.
-The graphical lasso and Bayesian graphical lasso estimates determine that every gene expression is associated with at least one other gene expression in this data set, and is likely to have included false positive associations.
 None of the graphical SCAD estimated elements in the precision matrix is zero, so the inferred graph by graphical SCAD estimate has 100 vertices and 4950 edges.
-The induced graphs by graphical lasso, Bayesian graphical lasso and graphical SCAD are not very informative for an understanding of gene expressions in this data set.
-On the other hand, it is easier to identify gene expressions with smaller (and larger) residual variance, and to find pairs of gene expressions with higher partial correlations for further studies in the graphical horseshoe estimate.
-Our resulting network using the human gene expression data can be compared with that in \citet{bhadra2013joint}, who used the same data set in a regression setting (as opposed to the zero mean setting used by us), where the gene expressions were regressed on SNPs and the resulting network on the residual terms was plotted.
+The graphs by graphical lasso and Bayesian graphical lasso show similar clusters, where every gene expression is associated with at least one other gene expression, and the major clusters are densely connected as well.
+On the other hand, the graphical horseshoe estimate shows unconnected and much sparser clusters of gene expressions.
+Our resulting network using this human gene expression data can be compared with that in \citet{bhadra2013joint}, who used the same data set in a regression setting (as opposed to the zero mean setting used by us), where the gene expressions were regressed on SNPs and the resulting network on the residual terms was plotted.
 Comparison of these two networks should provide an insight into which edges are ``robust'' to the effect of being conditioned upon the SNPs.